 - What exactly do we see on the cruise?

-- On the round-Manhattan (circumnavigation) cruise, Manhattan travels north from Chelsea Piers on the Hudson River past the Empire State Building and the tree-lined upper west side, under the George Washington Bridge, past the New Jersey Palisades on the westside embankment and then east onto the Harlem River to the East River.
-The Motor Yacht Manhattan then passes by the United Nations, and under the Williamsburg, Manhatttan, and Brooklyn Brooklyn Bridge (as well as 14 other bridges).
+- On the round-Manhattan (circumnavigation) cruise, the vessel travels north from Chelsea Piers on the Hudson River past the Empire State Building and the tree-lined upper west side, under the George Washington Bridge, past the New Jersey Palisades on the west side embankment and then east onto the Harlem River to the East River.
+The Motor Yacht Manhattan then passes by the United Nations, and under the Williamsburg, Manhattan, and Brooklyn Brooklyn Bridge (as well as 14 other bridges).
 She makes a wide pass through the New York City Harbor to grab a spectacular view of the Statue of Liberty, Ellis Island, the Financial District and the complete NYC skyline before returning to Chelsea Piers.